This is an article about several Logical Fallacy disputes.

 Skeptico: “Contradiction is not a fallacy, otherwise you’d never be able to disagree with anyone…”

-(I accept part of the blame for that, as the link I provided for further reading on logical fallacies was, while a good start, somewhat less than comprehensive and adequate.
+(I accept part of the blame for that, as the reference fallacy link I provided for further reading on logic was, while a good start, somewhat less than comprehensive and adequate.
 I have provided much better links at the bottom of this article.)

 I’m Willing to Correct Errors – Are they (Eisen and Skeptico)?